Whakatū Nelson Climate Change Strategy

 When it comes to the climate, we're all on the same team.
 We all share responsibility to act now, particularly for future generations who will be impacted the most by climate change.

-The draft Whakatū Nelson Climate Change Strategy is our path forward.
+The Whakatū Nelson Climate Change Strategy is our path forward.
 It shows all of us – Council, businesses, landowners, community groups, iwi and whānau, individuals – the roles we can play in tackling climate change.
 It is our collective roadmap to reduce emissions and prepare for unavoidable changes.
 It asks us to meet the needs of today without borrowing from tomorrow.

-What’s in the draft Strategy?
+What’s in the Strategy?

 The purpose of the Strategy is to set direction to address climate change and guide decisions and actions in the short, medium and long term.